julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     - table_band_r.text
     - list_of_galaxies_to_reject_from_votable1.text
     - list_of_galaxies_to_reject_from_votable2.text
+    Comment: the HCG galaxy should have been rejected, but it wasn't.

 26. Fix bug:
     bug description: the flux values is missing in the final table because sextractor provides a column with float type